· ai and git · 12 min read

 git diff main..feature/new-auth --name-only # just the filenames

 I always start with --stat.
-It tells you the shape of the PR before you get into the weeds.
+It tells you the shape of the PR before you get deep into the code.

 Reviewing commit by commit

-AI-generated PRs often appear as a single giant commit.
-When they don’t, reviewing commit by commit is so much better:
+AI-generated PRs often appear as a single large commit.
+Which is a big NO-NO!

 git log --oneline main..feature/new-auth # list all commits in the branch